arkL - login

 DATASETS TABLE

 A dataset is a set of interrelated data - e.g. Tethyan ammonites, standard chronostratigraphy.
 Most datasets include both intervals and events.
 The dataset table does not contain any basic data but rather metadata about the whole dataset.
 The actual data is stored in the events and intervals tables.
+When a dataset is compiled there is one set of events but there may be multiple sets of intervals - e.g. a single sequence of nannofossil events may be variously used to define several alternative zonations.

 EVENTS TABLE